iofeqkurrc42/jetbra-server-go/README.md

 ## Note

+- for learning and communication purposes only
 - the activation time can be modified at your discretion It is not recommended to modify it for too long in order to avoid some plug-ins failing to activate.
-- For your own use only, don't use cloudflare.
+- for your own use only, don't use cloudflare.